-Sec.
+- Sec.
 3. 1.
-A person shall not knowingly, willfully and with the intent to fraudulently alter the true outcome of an election of a member of the executive board or any other vote of the units' owners engage in, attempt to engage in, or conspire with another person to engage in, any of the following acts:

-(a) Changing or falsifying a voter's ballot so that the ballot does not reflect the voter's true ballot.
+A person shall not knowingly, willfully and with the intent to fraudulently alter the true outcome of an election of a member of the executive board engage in, attempt to engage in, or conspire with another person to engage in, any of the following acts: - (a) Changing or falsifying a voter's ballot so that the ballot does not reflect the voter's true ballot.